sghctoma/writeups/hacktivity2015-avatao/01-reverse4/01-reverse4.md

 OK, the strings looks interesting, especially the one at 0x00400f92.
 It seems to hint that this crackme is based on a virtual machine.
 Keep that in mind!

-These stringst could be a good starting point if we were talking about a real-life application with many-many features.
+These strings could be a good starting point if we were talking about a real-life application with many-many features.
 But we are talking about a crackme, and they tend to be small and simple, and focused around the problem to be solved.
 So I usually just take a look at the entry point(s) and see if I can figure out something from there.
 Nevertheless, I'll show you how to find where these strings are used:

 ```
 [0x00400720]> axt @@=`f~[0]`